Deborah Kass: No Kidding

-On December 9, 2015 Deborah Kass introduced her new paintings that incorporated neon lights in an exhibition at Paul Kasmin Gallery entitled "No Kidding" in Chelsea, New York.
+On December 9, 2015, Deborah Kass introduced her new paintings that incorporated neon lights in an exhibition at Paul Kasmin Gallery entitled "No Kidding" in Chelsea, New York.
 The exhibition was an extension of her Feel Good Paintings for Feel Bad Times, but it sets a darker, tougher tone as she reflects on contemporary issues such as global warming, institutional racism, political brutality, gun violence, and attacks on women's health, through the lens of minimalism and grief.
 The series is ongoing.

 Louises

-Deborah Kass has spoken about creating an “ode to the great Louises,” a space dedicated to her works inspired by famous Louise’s which she would call the “Louise Suite.”
+Deborah Kass has spoken about creating an “ode to the great Louises,” a space dedicated to her works inspired by famous Louise's which she would call the “Louise Suite.”
 The earliest of these odes is “Sing Out Louise,” a 2002 oil on linen painting from her Feel Good Paintings Feel Bad Times collection.
 “Sing out Louise” is driven by her fondness for Rosalind Russel and the fact Kass feels it is her time to “Sing Out”.
 “After Louise Bourgeois” is a 2010 sculpture made of neon and transformers on powder-coated aluminum monolith; it is a spiraling neon light with a phrase inspired by French-American artist Louise Bourgeois.
 The neon installation reads “A woman has no place in the art world unless she proves over and over again that she won’t be eliminated.”
 Kass changed the quote slightly to better represent her beliefs but it was derived from Bourgeois.
 “After Louise Nevelson” is a 2020 spiraling neon work of art that reads "Anger?
 I'd be dead without my anger" a quote from American sculptor, Louise Nevelson.

+Collections (selection)

+Deborah Kass's work is featured in the permanent holdings of several collecting institutions worldwide including the Jewish Museum, New York, the Pérez Art Museum Miami, Florida, the Whitney Museum of American Art, New York, the Museum of Fine Arts, Boston, Massachusetts, and the National Gallery of Art, Washington DC, among many others.